MunaEneh/Assignments/README.md

 <li>If you click the "sign in", you will be automatically redirected to the Lon in page.</li>
 <li>The log in page is titled "log in.html" in the "Log in replit task " folder.</li>
 <li>If the user clicks on "sign up" the user will be redirected to the Register page.</li>
 <li>Now, the register and log in pages will only load success pages, when the fields have been filled with the necessary information. if the user does not suppy the       information, then , the user will not access or see the log in pages.</li>
+<li> For reference purposes, the replit link has been attached to the heading titled "HTML and CSS Log in/Registration, Success page project". click on it and see my        work</li>